-Viridian Weapon Technologies is another great company, but they are most notable for there innovative approach on the products they create.
-Viridian is responsible for a number of firearm innovations you can view on there website.
-Designed and built in the USA Viridian creates products for all sectors (civilian, military, law enforcement).
+Viridian Weapon Technologies is another great company, but they are most notable for their innovative approach on the products they create.
+Viridian is responsible for a number of firearm innovations you can view on their website.
+Designed and built in the USA, Viridian creates products for all sectors (civilian, military, law enforcement).

 This is a common question and an age old debate.
 What we typically do is buy for our rig.
-If you are running a glock mini, 800 lumens might be overwhelming, and you could easily go with something with half that.
+If you are running a Glock mini, 800 lumens might be overwhelming and you could easily go with something that has half that.
 As for something like the Glock 19 or 17, 800 lumens is a good option, as long as you practice with the light.
-Also take note buy for the size of your gun, the more the light protrudes beyond the muzzle, the dirtier the light will get when you shoot it.
+Take note to buy for the size of your gun, the more the light protrudes beyond the muzzle, the dirtier the light will get when you shoot it.

-Theres nothing worse than getting your otherwise perfect gun scratched up, but you may not have to worry about that.
-The glock lights we listed above are very high quality and have great engineering behind them.
-What we found is, as long as you tighten the light adequately so it doesn't move when the recoil hits, you should be able to avoid scratched.
-On another note, since the glock has a polymer frame, it doesn't have the same scratch prone tendencies as a metal frame gun.
+There’s nothing worse than getting your otherwise perfect gun scratched up, but you may not have to worry about that.
+The Glock lights we listed above are very high-quality and have great engineering behind them.
+What we found is that as long as you tighten the light adequately so it doesn't move when the recoil hits, you should be able to avoid it getting scratched.
+On another note, since the Glock has a polymer frame, it doesn't have the same scratch prone tendencies as a metal frame gun.

-When it comes to choosing the right glock light for you, pick the one you are most comfortable purchasing at that price range, since all these lights perform so well.
+When it comes to choosing the best Glock light for you, pick the one you are most comfortable purchasing at that price range, since all these lights perform so well.
 This list is dominated by Streamlight but we do stand by there products they make.
-Comment below what you think should have made the list.
+Comment below what you use and what you think should have made the list.